sanabiot21/MusicLocker-PHP/README.md

 ### Database Configuration

 The application uses PDO for database connections with ACID compliance.
-Configure your database credentials in the `.env` file.
+Configure your PostgreSQL credentials in the `.env` file as shown in the Installation section.
+The application is optimized for Supabase's connection pooler.

 ## Usage